-We are blessed with compassion by You, Infinite One, Who sustains us with bread.
+We are blessed with compassion by the Oneness that sustains us with bread.

 Blessed are You, Merciful One, Ruler of the universe, Who sustains life with bread.

 You are the Source of life for all that is, and Your blessing flows through me.